Ayushgithubcodebasics/Marketing-Campaign-Performance-python-A-B-testing-time-analysis/README.md

 # Facebook vs. AdWords Marketing Campaign Analysis

-A portfolio project demonstrating a comparative analysis of two marketing campaigns using Python.
+This project demonstrating a comparative analysis of two marketing campaigns using Python.
 This repository contains the Jupyter Notebook and data required to reproduce the analysis, which includes A/B testing, hypothesis testing, and a simple linear regression model.

 ## Overview